richardmorrey/flap/README.md

 ## Getting Started
 The best way to get started with FLAP is to install and run the modelling tool, flapmodel, on Linux.
 Follow these steps.

-1. Install and set up a Golang development environment (see https://golang.org/doc/install ) and go to the golang source folder you have set up. cd $GOPATH/src
+1. Install and set up a Golang development environment (see https://golang.org/doc/install ) and go to the golang source folder you have set up: cd $GOPATH/src

-2. Install and build flap
+2. Install and build flap:
 		go get "github.com/richardmorrey/flap/cmd/flapmodel"
 		cd github.com/richardmorrey/flap/cmd/flapmodel/
 		go build

-3. Create directories and download data files. mkdir working mkdir data cd data
+3. Create directories and download data files: mkdir working mkdir data cd data